addiscent/vagrant-ruby-rails/README.md

 The next command line builds and serves a web page from an example _Rails_ app named "myapp" :

-> (root)# cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0
+> (as root)# cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0

 Terminal output messages shown below trace the progress of the command above, which builds the scaffolding for a new Rails app named "myapp", and then executes the Rails server.